Yannick Ngakoue Is Coming for Your Quarterback

 "He was crazy.
 I know he was crazy.
 You've got to be a little crazy to play this game."

-As Ngakoue sits here, trying to find a reason for the Nassibs and Dodds and Correas going before him, his own beautiful version of this bursts out of him.
-A look that says he might cross-chop the table and head down to the field this second.
+As Ngakoue sits here, trying to figure out how teams could ever deem the Nassibs and Dodds and Correas better than him, his own version of "crazy" nearly bursts out of him.
+A look that suggests he might cross-chop this table and storm down to the field this second.

 Abdul-Rahim remembers this look.
 Everyone who's ever ticked off Ngakoue does.
 One day at Friendship, when the coach pushed...and pushed...and pushed players through a brutal series of up-downs and pushups as punishment, he ripped Ngakoue for easing into his plank position and, in return, Ngakoue shot him the deadliest of death stares imaginable.